 Remember this hate-filled, wing-nut truck spotted in Whitewater a few weeks ago?

 The truck belongs to a local guy named “Marc” who operates a business that manufactures fake fiberglass rocks sized and shaped specifically to hide an arsenal of firearms.
 Marc designed the rocks to hide rifles, in particular an M4 carbine semi-automatic rifle, and according to his e-commerce website, “a butt load of ammunition.”
 Marc’s fake rocks come with a pocket-sized copy of the U.S. Constitution, and they sell for $925 each.
-Marc also makes a fake hollowed-out tree stumps that he designed to hide small arms, like pistols.
+Marc also makes fake, hollowed-out tree stumps designed to hide small arms, like pistols.

 The front page of Marc’s e-commerce website bears a threatening “WARNING” to all potential customers.
 He writes,

 - Are a liberal or in anyway support the willful destruction of America by this [Obama] regime or…

 - Refuse to recognize that this “shining city on the hill” was founded on Christian principles or…

 - Regard English as your “second language” and are content to let it remain as such…